-Location Vaccine Authority: The office or person responsible for implementing the SARS-CoV-2 Vaccination Program for a healthcare campus, typically the Chief Medical Officer at a Medical Center or an Occupational Health or Student Health office at an academic campus.
+Location Vaccine Authority: The office or person responsible for implementing the SARS-CoV-2 Vaccination Program for a location, typically the Chief Medical Officer at a Medical Center or an Occupational Health or Student Health office at an academic campus.

-Participation: Receipt of education about SARS-CoV-2 vaccine and either: (i) receipt of an approved SARS-CoV-2 vaccine at UC, (ii) obtaining vaccination at an alternative location (e.g., primary care physician's office), or (iii) submission of a signed vaccination declination statement.
+Participation: Receipt of education about SARS-CoV-2 vaccine and either: (i) receipt of an approved SARS-CoV-2 vaccine at a location, (ii) obtaining vaccination at an alternative site (e.g., a primary care physician's office, a public health clinic, a local pharmacy, or a vaccine fair), or (iii) submission of a signed vaccination declination statement.
 Participation compliance under this policy for those receiving vaccine may require recurrent vaccinations or boosters on an annual or recurring basis consistent with FDA labeling and CDC recommendations.
-In the event of supply shortages, program participation may be delayed for some or all personnel and trainees consistent with the procedures described under COMPLIANCE/RESPONSIBILITIES, Section D, below.